-Contractions mean during pregnancy time the uterine muscle tighten and flexes, just like flexing any other muscle.
+Contractions mean during pregnancy time the uterine muscle tightens and flexes, just like flexing any other muscle.
 Uterine muscle contractions help in the time of labor and pushing one’s baby down the birth canal and out into the world (OH!
 Yes).
 But too many decoding the activity of the uterine muscle can be confusing, especially when it comes to telling the difference between labor and non-labor contractions.
 During contractions, the uterus relaxes and the abdomen becomes soft.
 The feeling for contractions is different for every single woman.
-But pregnancy contractions happens due to discomfort in mother’s back and lower abdomen.
+But pregnancy contractions happen due to discomfort in the mother’s back and lower abdomen.
 So in pregnancy time take the advice from Pregnancy Care Specialist Delhi.

 TYPES OF CONTRACTIONS DURING PREGNANCY:

 There are six types of contractions a woman can feel during pregnancy time.
-And every type has different meaning that we are going to discuss in below.
+And every type has a different meaning that we are going to discuss in below.

 - Braxton Hicks: pregnant woman’s everyday contractions.

 - Early labor contractions: go time!
 But do not quite yet.

 - Active labor contractions: Now, it is the go time.